cloudmesh-deprecated/mooc/doc/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. sidebar:: |info-image| Resources
+.. sidebar:: |file-image| Resources

    * `FutureGrid Manual: Upload a ssh public key <http://manual.futuregrid.org/account.html#upload-a-ssh-public-key>`_

 Next you need to upload the key to the portal.
 You must be logged into
 the portal to do so

 * Step 1: Log into the portal

 * Step 2: Click in the “ssh key” button. or go directly to https://portal.futuregrid.org/my/ssh-keys

 * Step 3: Click in the “add a public key” link.

 * Step 4: Paste your ssh key into the box marked Key.
 Use a text
   editor to open the “id_rsa.pub”.
 Copy the entire contents of
   this file into the ssh key field as part of your profile
   information.
 Many errors are introduced by users in this step
-   as they do not paste and copy correctly * Step 5 : Click the
+  as they do not paste and copy correctly

-   submit button.
+* Step 5: Click the submit button.
 IMPORTANT: Leave the Title field blank.
 Make
   sure that when you paste your key, it does not contain
   newlines or carriage returns that may have been introduced by
   incorrect pasting and copying.
 If so, please remove them.

 At this point you have uploaded your key.
 However you will still need
 to wait till all accounts have been set up to use the key, or if you